Wyandot people: Origin, and organization: before 1650

-Early theories placed the Huron's origin in the St. Lawrence Valley.
+Early theories placed the Wendat's origin in the St. Lawrence Valley.
 Some historians or anthropologists proposed the people were located near the present-day site of Montreal and former sites of the historic St. Lawrence Iroquoian peoples.
 Wendat is an Iroquoian language.
-Early 21st-century research in linguistics and archaeology confirm a historical connection between the Huron and the St. Lawrence Iroquois.
-But all of the Iroquoian-speaking peoples shared some aspects of their culture, including the Erie people, any or all of the later Six Nations of the Iroquois, and the Susquehannock.
+Early 21st-century research in linguistics and archaeology confirm a historical connection between the Wendat and the St. Lawrence Iroquois.
+But all of the Iroquoian-speaking peoples shared some aspects of their culture, including the Erie people, any or all of the later Haudenosaunee, and the Susquehannock.

-By the 15th century, the pre-contact Wyandot occupied the large area from the north shores of most of the present-day Lake Ontario, northward up to the southeastern shores of Georgian Bay.
+By the 15th century, the precontact Wendat occupied the large area from the north shores of most of the present-day Lake Ontario, northward up to the southeastern shores of Georgian Bay.
 From this homeland, they encountered the French explorer Samuel de Champlain in 1615.
 They historically spoke the Wyandot language, a Northern Iroquoian language.
 They were believed to number more than 30,000 at the time of European contact in the 1610s to 1620s.

-In 1975 and 1978, archaeologists excavated a large 15th-century Huron village, now called the Draper Site, in Pickering, Ontario near Lake Ontario.
+In 1975 and 1978, archaeologists excavated a large 15th-century Huron village, now called the Draper site, in Pickering, Ontario near Lake Ontario.
 In 2003 a larger village was discovered 5 km away in Whitchurch-Stouffville; it is known as the Mantle Site and was occupied from the late 16th to early 17th century.
-It has been renamed as the Jean-Baptiste Lainé Site, in honor of a decorated Wendat-Huron soldier of World War II.
+It has been renamed the Jean-Baptiste Lainé Site, named in honor of a decorated Wendat-Huron soldier of World War II whose name in French was Jean-Baptiste Lainé.
+All four Lainé brothers, from the Huron-Wendat Reserve in Wendake, Quebec, fought through and survived the WWII.

-Each of the sites had been surrounded by a defensive wooden palisade, as was typical of Iroquoian cultures.
-A total of four Wendat ancestral village sites have been excavated in Whitchurch-Stouffville.
-The large Mantle Site had more than 70 multi-family longhouses.
+Each of the sites had been surrounded by a defensive wooden palisade, as was typical of regional cultures.
+Four Wendat ancestral village sites have been excavated in Whitchurch-Stouffville.
+The large Mantle site had more than 70 multifamily longhouses.
 Based on radiocarbon dating, it has been determined to have been occupied from 1587 to 1623.
 Its population was estimated at 1500–2000 persons.